KsandrSkif/OniksNote/README.md

 ### What a plugin can do

-- Add commands to the editor menu.
+- Add commands to the editor menu (with optional icons from the Oniks whitelist).
 - Insert or modify text in the editor (including the current note's `id` via `editor.getNoteId()`).
 - Create, read, update, delete notes.
 - Manage collections.